ebaymademepoor/django_milestone_project_myTeam/README.md

 2)  AJAX FUNCTIONS - preparePostData(type, data) & postToDatabase(url, data, route)

-There are a number if instances where I wanted the user to be able to make a choice that saved information to the database without them being interputed by having to reload the page (such as playing position preferences and match availability).
+There are a number if instances where I wanted the user to be able to make a choice that saved information to the database without them being interrputed by having to reload the page (such as playing position preferences and match availability).
 Therefore I created these two functions to enable me to do this in the best way possible.